#BuyNothing2015 – falling off the wagon.

 This year has turned into much more of a journey and experiment than I imagined back in January.
 I am a different person right now, and I think a much more positive one.
 Things caught up with me, but I’m still heading forward, dreaming big, and I’m so glad that removing consumerism for a large part of the year has helped me have the space to focus on healing, building, and laying the ground work for the next few years of One Empty Shelf.

 So, instead of feeling bad about buying some things, I’m accepting it as part of the journey.
 I’ll look at why and what, and learn and embrace it.
-Next year I’m excited about the ideas I have floating around, such as finally jumping in to #project333, only buying from charity shops, travelling a lot more in Art, and expanding One Empty Shelf…
+Next year I’m excited about the ideas I have floating around, such as finally jumping in to #project333, only buying from charity shops, travelling a lot more in our little campervan, and expanding One Empty Shelf…

 As #buynothing2015 is drawing to a close, I’m thinking about my major learnings from the year and I’d love to hear yours, if you’ve joined in for a month, a week, or even for the whole adventure…